Missouri State students run on-campus café

 “There are days when we come in and it’s just complete prep just to get ready for the day that we are in operation,” said Sellers.

 Each semester the cafe offers a different menu created by the current students.
-This semester, Sellers says their emphasis is in Asian culture.
+This semester, Sellers says their emphasis is on Asian culture.

 He says the hands-on experience he’s receiving is invaluable.